 Alles zusammen in dieser welt, am strand mit Marianne, von Bavaria.

-On a rising tide at Cawsand beach, a stunning morning.
+On a rising tide at Cawsand beach during a stunning morning.

 On arrival at Kingsand Cawsand, a warship slipped its mooring and headed out of Plymouth Sound.
 Although peaceful and quiet, the aspect here, overlooking a busy shipping thoroughfare, rings with historical references.
 The sun in the east threw a moored yacht into relief.
 This is a place that people have always left from and returned to.
 Those that stay can always watch people do just that, perhaps weighing their prospects and rewards.